-If you have purchased a vehicle within the last 60 days and the title application has been submitted to the BMV, you may register your new vehicle online.
+If you have purchased a vehicle within the last 60 days and the title application has been submitted to the BMV, you may register your new vehicle online or at a BMV Connect kiosk.
 If your vehicle was purchased more than 60 days ago, you need to visit a BMV branch.

 Indiana's License Plates

 You may choose from a variety of license plate designs, including Indiana's standard and historic plates, plates supporting military personnel and their families, plates benefiting local schools or organizations, personalized plates, and plates for specific types of vehicles.

 Vehicle Emissions Testing